ant-design/ant-design/docs/react/use-in-typescript.en-US.md

 ## FAQ

-### error TS7006: Parameter 'x' implicitly has an 'any' type.

-You need setting `skipLibCheck` to `true` in tsconfig.json.

 ### error TS2605: JSX element type Xxx is not a constructor function for JSX elements.

 Before antd 3, You need setting `allowSyntheticDefaultImports` to `true` in tsconfig.json.